 When it comes to shirts, you have another set of factors to try and work with.
 If you have a broader chest, chances are that when you find a perfect fit for your chest, the sleeves are baggy and bunch up.
 Or, if you’ve got a bit of a paunch, most shirts that would otherwise fit are just way too long.

 Another common problem is that sleeves are often too long, and that applies no matter what your body type is.
 Of course, slimmer short guys have to deal with baggy sleeves more often than not too.

+Hopefully, these tips on the best dress shirts for shorter men helped you.
 As a short man, you might have to make some style choices that really accentuate your body and create a better vertical effect.
 Luckily, it’s much easier to do that these days than it was decades ago.
 Plenty of designers are getting into the game and producing some really great pieces for short men.

 While you may not always need to get a brand designed for short men, there are more than enough things you can do to add to your height.
 Remember, fit is one of the most important things.
 Don’t be afraid of a slim fit!
 Reach out to our team today if you have any questions about the top 5 dress shirts for short men in 2023, and browse our website for more dress shirts.